 Professional Experience

-Now in my own private practice in Texas, I see adults and couples as well as teach classes online about mind-body healing practices.
+Now in my own private practice in Texas, I see adults and couples as well as teach classes online about the mind-body connection.

 My clinical education includes training in Solution-Focused Brief Therapy, Internal Family Systems Therapy, Clinical Hypnosis, and a variety of somatic (body-focused) therapies.
 Additionally, I have extensive training in working with the mind-body connection and subtle energy.